-TransRe established its Task Force on ESG in 2019 (the "Task Force").
-This interdisciplinary, international group includes representatives from underwriting, risk management, legal/regulatory, investments, actuarial, modelling/analytics, claims, operations and marketing/communications functions, as well as a member of the Diversity, Equity and Inclusion Committee.
-The Task Force meets quarterly and reports to TransRe's Corporate Risk Management Committee at its quarterly meetings.
-The Task Force's initial priorities emphasise resilience and sustainability elements for climate change within the ESG framework.
-These priorities include property modelling and analytics (initially through the enhancement of existing catastrophe models to permit sensitivity testing for changes in risk parameters), incorporation of ESG elements into underwriting (including property, professional liability, and surety/mortgage lines of business) and assessment of ESG (particularly carbon-sensitivity) factors in investment portfolios.
+TransRe established its Task Force on ESG in 2019 (the "Task Force"), then converted into the Sustainability and Resilience Committee in January 2022.
+This interdisciplinary, international Committee includes representatives from underwriting, risk management, legal/regulatory, investments, actuarial, modelling/analytics, claims, operations and marketing/communications functions.
+The Committee meets quarterly and reports to TransRe's Corporate Risk Management Committee as well as the TransRe Board of Directors.